Financial-Times/shorthand-lambda/README.md

 # Next Serverless app example

-This is the resulting repo from the serverless tutorial: https://financial-times.github.io/next/docs/developer-guide/serverless/
+This is the result from following the [Next serverless computing tutorial](https://financial-times.github.io/next/docs/developer-guide/serverless/).

 Please note that you'll need `.env` with appropriate key-value pairs as explained in the tutorial: